hywelandrews/tiled2saturn/README.md

 ### Manual installation

-Copy the Tiled2Saturn files from libtiled2saturn/ into your project, adding both tiled2saturn.h and tiled2saturn.c.
-Your Makefile will need to include tiled2saturn.c in its SRCs.
+Copy the Tiled2Saturn files from libtiled2saturn/ into your project, adding both `tiled2saturn.h` and `tiled2saturn.c`.
+Your Makefile will need to include `tiled2saturn.c` in its `SRCs`.
 You can then include tiled2saturn locally.

 ```C
 #include "tiled2saturn.h"